Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 Risotto alle seppie.
 It looks like licorice, but the rice's black coloring is ink from a cuttlefish.

-If you feel an irresisitible craving for American-style fast food, you'll find a McDonald's and a Burger King in town.
+If you feel an irresisitible craving for American-style fast food, you'll find a McDonald's in town.
 (There's even a Hard Rock Café for tourists who wish they were in Vegas instead of Venice.)

 Cover charges and tips

-In a restaurant, your bill will normally include a small pane e coperto (bread and cover) charge.
+In a restaurant, your bill may include a small pane e coperto (bread and cover) charge.
 This charge is waived if you order the tourist menu.

-You may also find a service charge of 10% or more on your bill, in which case a very modest tip is appropriate.
-If you aren't charged for service, and if the menu doesn't contain the phrase servizio incluso or servizio compreso, tip the waiter 15%.
+You may also find a service charge of 10 percent or more on your bill, in which case a very modest tip is appropriate.
+(For more advice on gratutities, see the tipping guidelines on our Venice Travel FAQ: Money and Tipping page.)

-Caution: Many restaurants and most bars refuse credit cards, so don't go out for the evening without a stash of euros in your money belt.
+Caution: A few restaurants and many bars refuse credit cards, so don't go out for the evening without a stash of euros in your money belt.

 A dining guidebook